nirbar/PanelSwWixExtension/README.md

 PanelSwWixExtension from the creator of [JetBA](https://github.com/nirbar/JetBA-Binaries) is the most comprehensive open source [WiX](http://wixtoolset.org/) extension.
 I would like to thank JetBrains for their [support](https://www.jetbrains.com/community/opensource/) of this project

+[Contact me](https://www.panel-sw.com/) should you require any additional features, custom WiX fixes and enhancements, or for license to the commercial JetBA WiX WPF UI framework

 ## PanelSwWixExtension WiX Elements

 - Immediate Actions: